sebastian-software/prepublish/readme.md

 }
 ```

-### NodeJS v8 Binaries
+### Choosing NodeJS v8 Binaries

 There is a new option to explicitely target Node v8 when generating binaries.
-This is controlled via a new command line argument:
+This is controlled via the following command line argument:

-Use `prepublish --target-unstable` together with the "bin" entry seen before.
+Use `prepublish --target-modern` together with the `bin` entry for `package.json` as seen before.